 Removing Wisdom Teeth – Everything You Need to Know

 The appearance of wisdom teeth was the sign that one had officially entered adulthood.
 However, when wisdom teeth become impacted (that is, they grow in such abundance that they affect other teeth), they must be extracted (or removed).
 At McCauley Dental, we’ve been helping our patients deal with the effects of wisdom teeth for more than a decade.
-And no matter the causes of your current dental problems, McCauley Dental is here to help!
+And no matter the causes of your current dental problems, McCauley Dental located in Delray Beach is here to help!

 How can wisdom teeth cause a problem?

 These teeth don’t “break” in your mouth until your late teens, or early 20’s.
 This means that by the time your wisdom teeth appear, the rest of your teeth are already in your mouth, and their appearance can cause the rest of your teeth to become misaligned.